explosion/spaCy/website/docs/usage/layers-architectures.md

         ...
 ```

-Typically, the constructor defines the vocab, the Machine Learning model, and
+Typically, the **constructor** defines the vocab, the Machine Learning model,
-the name of this component.
+and the name of this component.
 Additionally, this component, just like the
-`textcat` and the `tagger`, stores an internal list of labels.
-The ML model will
+`textcat` and the `tagger`, stores an **internal list of labels**.
+The ML model
-predict scores for each label.
-We add convenience method to easily retrieve and
+will predict scores for each label.
+We add convenience methods to easily
-add to them.
+retrieve and add to them.

 ```python
     def __init__(self, vocab, model, name="rel"):